DEMOINTLAB_RESIDUALS Fast and accurate matrix residuals

 Residuals with sparse data

 In principle prodK can be used for sparse matrices as well, however, the time penalty can be very large.
 To that end Marko Lange implemented a special version spProdK for sparse input.
-We offer both routines separately rather than automizing because, depending on the sparsity, there are cases where it is better to use prodK.
+We offer both routines separately rather than automizing to leave the choice to the user.

 The syntax is as of prodK: